-Interest on arrears is the interest that can be charged to a debtor if the debtor has not paid one or more of its balances with a creditor.
+Default interest is the interest that can be charged to a debtor if the debtor has not paid one or more of their outstanding balances with a creditor.
 In other words, default interest is typically charged on unpaid invoices, but can in principle also be charged on other debts.

 Default interest can be seen as a compensation for non-payment, and thus the potential loss of interest that the creditor suffers by not having the money in his account.